THE IMPORTANCE OF ATTENDANCE AT PRIMARY SCHOOL

 The impact of holidays during school time: • At school, many concepts such as literacy and numeracy are taught in a sequence.
 Missing school means missing out on learning – which can often make it difficult to catch up later.
 This is particularly important in the early years when essential foundation skills are being taught. • Going to school every day helps children learn the important life skill of ‘showing up’ – at school, at work, to sport and other commitments. • Research from the Western Australian Telethon Kids Institute shows that every day at school counts towards a student’s learning.
 Students who attend more, generally do better at school and in life. • The School Education Act 1999 does not allow principals to give permission for families to take holidays during the school term.
 As students are required to attend school every day, time off for holidays is recorded as an absence.

 What can you do? • While it can be tempting to take advantage of discount offers for accommodation and flights, we strongly encourage you to organise holidays during school holiday periods to make sure your child doesn’t miss out on school. • Please contact the front office and fill out a ‘Extended Leave Form’ if you have been considering taking a holiday during the school term.
 We will be able to tell you what learning your child would be missing out on.

-Absence Notification: If your child is going to be late or absent from school (due to sickness, holidays, appointments etc), please notify the school before 9.30am via: • Phone on 9294 1062 • SMS on 0437 410 293 • Email on HelenaValley.PS@education.wa.edu.au • Complete the absentee form on the HVPS School App.
+Absence Notification: If your child is going to be late or absent from school (due to sickness, holidays, appointments etc), please notify the school before 9.30am via: • Phone on 9294 1062 • SMS on 0437 410 293 • Email on HelenaValley.PS@education.wa.edu.au • Complete the absentee form on Connect.

-Would parents please ensure that children who arrive at school after the 8.50am siren report to the front office and take a red card to the class teacher.
+Would parents please ensure that children who arrive at school after the 8.50am siren report to the front office and sign in.